vCloud-DFTBA/Viettel-Digital-Talent-2023/2.Ansible/README.md

-For this practice, I could have done it the easy way by copying all the needed file and folders from hostnode and then tell the managed node to execute the dockercompse.yaml file.
-Instead, I will use some docker module to make image and create container inorder to level up my Ansible skill
+For this practice, I could have done it the easy way by copying all the needed file and folders from hostnode and then tell the managed node to execute the dockercompose.yaml file.
+Instead, I will use some docker module to make image and create container in order to level up my Ansible skill

 # 1.Setting up Inventory:
 ```